josemariasosa/josemariasosa/README.md

       - Developing and maintaining a Liquid Staking protocol.

 - (current) Software developer and IT consultant. 👨‍💻 (2+ years)
-      - Running the Company's operations application.
+      - Running the company operations application.
 Developed in Django and Postgres.

 - (5 years) Data science engineer.
       - Processing, development and data visualization.